GraniLuk/graniluk.github.io/_posts/2025-03-01-backtesting-rsi-strategy.md

 Potential enhancements to consider:

-1. Adding more technical indicators
+1. Incorporate additional technical indicators for confirmation signals.

-2. Implementing position sizing
+2. Account for trading fees and slippage in calculations.

-3. Including trading fees in calculations
+3. Test performance under varying market conditions (e.g., bull vs bear markets).

-4. Testing across different market conditions
+---

 ## Code Repository

-The complete code is available in my GitHub repository.
-Feel free to use it and adapt it to your needs!
+The complete code for this backtest is available on my [CryptoMorningReports](https://github.com/GraniLuk/CryptoMorningReports/tree/main/backtesting/rsi).
+Feel free to explore it and adapt it to your needs!